Mark Fuhrman

-Life before trial
+Life before the O. J. Simpson murder trial

-Fuhrman was born in Eatonville, Washington, and attended Peninsula High School in Gig Harbor, Washington.
+Fuhrman was born in Eatonville, Washington, on February 5, 1952.
+He attended Peninsula High School in Gig Harbor, Washington.
 Fuhrman's parents divorced when he was seven years old, and his mother remarried briefly.
 In 1970, aged 18, he enlisted in the United States Marine Corps, where he was trained as a machine gunner and military policeman.
-He served during the Vietnam War era, though his service in the Vietnam theater was restricted to being assigned to the USS New Orleans, an amphibious assault ship stationed offshore.
+He served during the Vietnam War era, although his service in the Vietnam theater was restricted to being assigned to the USS New Orleans, an amphibious assault ship stationed offshore.
 Having attained the rank of sergeant, he was honorably discharged in 1975.
 After leaving the military, Fuhrman entered the Los Angeles Police Academy and graduated in 1975.

 In 1981, Fuhrman requested leave for workers' compensation.
-During a psychiatric interview regarding this claim, Fuhrman expressed racist sentiments, stating that he stopped enjoying military service because of alleged insubordination from Mexican-Americans and African-Americans, whom he described as "niggers".
+During a psychiatric interview regarding this claim, Fuhrman expressed racist sentiments, stating that he stopped enjoying military service because of alleged insubordination from Mexican-Americans and African-Americans, whom he described as "niggers."
 Fuhrman received workers' compensation and remained on paid leave until 1983.
 During this time, Fuhrman attempted to leave the police force permanently and receive a stress disability pension.
-In a 1982 psychiatric interview, he claimed that he had "tortur[ed] suspects and con[ned] internal affairs detectives", that he would choke suspects and break their arms and legs "if necessary", and that he had pounded suspects' faces to "mush".
+In a 1982 psychiatric interview, he claimed that he had "tortur[ed] suspects and con[ned] internal affairs detectives," that he would choke suspects and break their arms and legs "if necessary," and that he had pounded suspects' faces to "mush."
 Fuhrman claimed that he was afraid he would kill someone if he were returned to street patrol.
 Although several psychiatrists recommended that he be removed from duty completely, and others recommended that he not be allowed to carry a gun, the City of Los Angeles argued that Fuhrman's statements were merely part of an elaborate ruse to win a pension.
 In 1983, Fuhrman lost his case, and a subsequent appeal to Superior Court was rejected; therefore, Fuhrman returned to active duty as a police officer.

-In 1985, Fuhrman responded to a domestic violence call between retired NFL football player O. J. Simpson and his wife, Nicole Brown Simpson, and in 1989, a statement by Fuhrman about this call resulted in Simpson's arrest for spousal abuse.
+In 1985, Fuhrman responded to a domestic violence call between retired NFL football player O. J. Simpson and his wife, Nicole Brown Simpson.
+In 1989, a statement by Fuhrman about this call resulted in Simpson's arrest for spousal abuse.
 Fuhrman was promoted to detective in 1989.
-In October 1994 he worked to prove the innocence of Arrick Harris, an African-American male who Fuhrman believed had been falsely implicated for murder.
+In October 1994, he worked to prove the innocence of Arrick Harris, an African-American male who Fuhrman believed had been falsely implicated for murder.
 Fuhrman retired from the LAPD in early 1995, after serving as a police officer for 20 years.